MohammadBnei/vos-monolith/README.md

 - **Gamification**: Earn points, badges, and streaks for consistent learning
 - **Pronunciation Guide**: Audio examples for proper pronunciation
 - **Word Challenges**: Interactive quizzes and games to reinforce learning
+- **Multi-language Support**: Search for words in different languages

 ## Technology Stack